-Most people look forward to summer firework shows and thunderstorms, but their pets may have other opinions.
+Most people look forward to summer fireworks shows and thunderstorms, but their pets may have other opinions.
 Sure, you might see some pets at different inland empire events this summer, but it’s unlikely that every single one of them will feel relaxed and happy to be there.
 Pet noise anxiety can be overwhelming, but it can also sneak up on unsuspecting pet owners in search of a good time.

 Helping you support your pet’s health and safety is our top priority.
-Our go-to tips aim to help you prepare for the coming assault on your pet’s mood and wellbeing.
+Our go-to tips aim to help you prepare for the coming assault on your pet’s mood and well-being.

 By some estimates, almost half of all pets experience some form of noise anxiety.
-It could be the vacuum cleaner or coffee grinder, or during the summer months, jackhammers, construction noise, thunder and fireworks.
+It could be the vacuum cleaner or coffee grinder, or during the summer months, jackhammers, construction noise, thunder, and fireworks.

 Loud, unpredictable noises can make pets behave uncharacteristically.
 Some animals bolt through the front door, jump the fence, race into traffic, and run for miles.
-It’s no wonder that one of the busiest times for animal shelters are the days directly following Independence Day.
+It’s no wonder that one of the busiest times for animal shelters is the days directly following Independence Day.

 It’s also not uncommon to hear of pets feeling so overwhelmed by noise stress and anxiety that they pace endlessly, soil inside the home, or vocalize uncontrollably.

 For pets whose owners know about certain fears or phobias to loud noises, the safest place is at home.